InfuseAI/primehub-site/docs/primehub-app-tutorial-mlflow.md

 - Choose a group with enabled Shared Volume (a.k.a Group Volume)

->Please have the image, the instance type on PrimeHub or request administrators for the assistance before we start.
+>Please have the image, the instance type on PrimeHub, or request administrators for assistance before we start.

 ### Steps

-1. Enter Notebook from User Portal, select the image, the instance type and start a notebook.
+1. Enter Notebook from User Portal, select the image, the instance type, and start a notebook.

     ![](assets/app_tutorial_mlflow_notebook.png)

 2. From File Browser of Notebook, navigate into the directory of `<group_name>`  which is a Group Volume; here **mlflow** is our working group.

 3. While inside the group volume, copy/drag the downloaded `app_tutorial_mlflow_demo_notebook.ipynb` there in File Browser and open it.